US Open TennisUSTA Billie Jean King National Tennis Center, New York

 In 1997, the Arthur Ashe Stadium was built, becoming the No. 1 tennis venue in Flushing Meadows.
 Named after the first player to win the Open after professionals were allowed to compete in 1968, Arthur Ashe seats nearly 23,000.

 Improvements continue to be made to the Billie Jean King National Tennis Center.
-The world’s largest retractable roof over a tennis stadium – 250 feet by 250 feet – is being put on Arthur Ashe, the world’s largest tennis stadium.
-It is expected to be completed for the 2016 Open.
-It will only be used in case of rain and, even when closed, will allow visitors sweeping views of Manhattan from its upper promenade, an important consideration of tennis center officials.
+The world’s largest retractable roof over a tennis stadium – 250 feet by 250 feet – is located there, on Arthur Ashe, the world’s largest tennis stadium.
+It is only used in case of rain and, even when closed, allows visitors sweeping views of Manhattan from its upper promenade, an important consideration of tennis center officials.